 Visit Franschhoek.
-Down in the Western Cape, you will find a cluster of famous and not so famous vineyards nestled in a picturesque valley, hemmed by stunning mountains.
+It’s down in South Africa’s Western Cape.
+You will find a cluster of famous and not so famous vineyards nestled in a picturesque valley, hemmed by stunning mountains.
 It will take you a good hour to drive there from Cape Town International Airport, so it’s easy to visit in conjunction with a trip to the Mother City.

-It used to be called Olifantshoek (Elephant’s corner), but as the viticulture developed, the elephants moved on.
-The latter day name, Franschhoek means French Corner and derives from the persecuted French Huguenot refugees that settled here at the end of the 1600s bringing the skill and knowhow from their native France to establish the vineyards that you see today.
+It used to be called Olifantshoek, which means Elephant’s corner in Afrikaans.
+However, as the viticulture developed, the elephants moved on.
+The latter day name, Franschhoek means French Corner and derives from the persecuted French Huguenot refugees who settled here at the end of the 1600s.
+They brought winemaking skills and knowhow from their native France and established the vineyards that you see today.

 We had a little over 36 hours to enjoy all the Franschhoek had to offer.
 For the full day that we were there we hired a driver for the morning.
-She was informative and facilitated us tasting a good number of wines.
+Our hotel arranged this for us at short notice.
+Our lady driver was informative and helpful.
+She facilitated us tasting a good number of wines.
 It also meant that once the kids had had enough we could bail out at a moment’s notice and head back to our accommodation for ice cream and a swim.

 Next we hopped across the road to Eikehof.
 This is one of the more bijou, family run vineyards with smaller scale production.
 It’s unlikely you’ll find their wares in liquor store.